mitra42/webForth/README.md

 Please introduce yourself on [issue#1](https://github.com/mitra42/webforth/issues/1)

-Pull requests are welcome, and even quite significant changes at this stage, but lets discuss first (open a new issue in GIT).
+Pull requests are welcome, and even quite significant changes at this stage, but let us discuss first (open a new issue in GIT).

 ## Cutting a release
-* Run a code inspection - surprising how many bugs this ESLint or most IDE's catch !
+* Run a code inspection - surprising how many bugs this ESLint, or most IDE's catch !
-* Update CHANGELOG.md
+* Update `CHANGELOG.md`
-* Check README.md reflects any changes
+* Check `README.md` reflects any changes
-* Update VER in index.js and version in package.json to next even number
+* Update `VER` in index.js and version in package.json to next even number
 * `npm publish`
-* push to git on master branch
+* push to git on `master` branch
-* Update VER in index.js and version in package.json to next odd number
+* Update `VER` in index.js and version in package.json to next odd number
 * npm update; npm install
+* Check how to update on mitra.biz so Console runs new one ...